nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_referrals.md

 ## Purpose ##

-The purpose of this section is to provide details of any referrals to other care providers.
+The purpose of this section is to provide details of any referrals to or from other care providers.

 ## Sections and subsections ##